📖FAQ

 The validator uses our delegated stake to increase its voting weight in the network’s Proof-of-Stake consensus system.

-Solana’s blockchain is divided into time periods called epochs (usually about 2–3 days long).
+Solana’s blockchain is divided into time periods called epochs.
 Each epoch is when the network calculates staking rewards, activates new stake, and deactivates unstaked tokens.
 When OpenTrade stakes SOL, it becomes active in the next epoch and when OpenTrade unstakes, it’s released after the current epoch ends.

 Every epoch, the Solana protocol issues new SOL tokens (inflation) as rewards for validators who confirm blocks correctly.
 Validators receive these rewards and share them proportionally with the delegators (OpenTrade) who staked SOL with them.